Housing segregation in the United States

 Racial residential segregation doubled from 1880 to 1940.
 Southern urban areas were the most segregated.
 Segregation was highly correlated with lynchings of African-Americans.
 Segregation lowered homeownership rates for both blacks and whites and boosted crime rates.
 Areas with housing segregation had worse health outcomes for both whites and blacks.
 Residential segregation accounts for a substantial share of the black-white gap in birth weight.
 Segregation reduced upward economic mobility.

-White communities are more likely to have strict land use regulations (and whites are more likely to support those regulations).
+White communities are more likely to have exclusionary zoning regulations (and whites are more likely to support those regulations).
 Strict land use regulations are an important driver of housing segregation along racial lines in the United States.

 Home ownership

 Home ownership is a crucial means by which families can accumulate wealth.
 Over a period of time, homeowners accumulate home equity in their homes.
 In turn, this equity can contribute substantially to the wealth of homeowners.
 In summary, homeownership allows for the accumulation of home equity, a means of storing wealth, and provides families with insurance against poverty.
 Ibarra and Rodriguez state that home equity is 61% of the net worth of Hispanic homeowners, 38.5% of the net worth of White homeowners, and 63% of the net worth of African-American homeowners.
 Conley remarks that differences in rates of home ownership and housing value accrual may lead to lower net worth in the parental generation, which disadvantages the next.
 There are large disparities in homeownership rates by race.
 In 2017, the homeownership rate was 72.5% for non-Hispanic Whites, 46.1% for Hispanics, and 42.0% for Blacks.

 The value of property has stifled during the history of the United States.
 Initially, when African Americans were still enslaved, they were forbidden from owning land and those that could were white Americans.
 As times passed, so did the access to property, allowing African Americans to purchase property within their financial needs.
 A prime example of how banks and organizations manipulate home ownership, is by offering predatory loans.
 These loans target lower income individuals, who are normally turned away from the Banks, and given lump sums on a ridiculous interest fee.
 These fees only provide two outcomes for individuals, either they default on their payments and lose their property or live the rest of their lives in debt.
 This ranges to everyday items, such as automobiles and homes which are restricted to the individuals that need it the most.